merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 anvi-run-workflow -w contigs -c vineis_config.json
 ```

-The same notes about setting the KEGG data version and the number of threads that we detailed for the metagenomics workflow apply to this workflow as well.
+The notes about setting the KEGG data version and the number of threads apply to this workflow as well.

 ### A final note on data organization